One-phase free-boundary problems with degeneracy: Introduction

-However, to the author's knowledge, virtually all work on the geometry of the related free boundaries has proceeded only under the assumption of non-degeneracy.
-Indeed, to the author's knowledge the only instance in which the \textit{degenerate case}, i.e., when $Q_{\min} = 0$, has been considered is in \cite{AramaLeoni12}\cite{GravinaLeoni18}\cite{GravinaLeoni19}, where the authors assume $n=2$, $Q(x_1, x_2) = \sqrt{(c - x_2)_+}$, and symmetry on the boundary $\partial \Omega$.
+However, virtually all work on the geometry of the related free boundaries has proceeded under the assumption of non-degeneracy on $Q$.
+Indeed, to the author's knowledge \cite{AramaLeoni12} is the first instance in which the \textit{degenerate case}, i.e. $Q_{\min} = 0$, was considered.
+In \cite{AramaLeoni12}, Arama and Leoni investigate absolute minimizers and assume $n=2$, $Q(x_1, x_2) = \sqrt{(c - x_2)_+}$, $\Omega$ is a rectangle, and symmetric boundary conditions on $\partial \Omega$.
+Subsequent work for $n \ge 3$, $0 < \gamma$, and $Q(x', x_n) = (c - x_n)_+^{\gamma}$ has been carried out in \cite{GravinaLeoni18}\cite{GravinaLeoni19}, though also only for absolute minimizers under similar assumptions of symmetry.
+These investigations were carried out to investigate the theory of the water waves and the Stokes wave, which are usually merely critical points of $J_{Q}(\cdot, \Omega)$, in the context of minimizers.
 No work has been done for other functions $Q$.
-No work has been done in any higher dimension, $n \ge 3$.